-Ombudspersons: See the "Business Compliance" section of the Consolidated Non-Financial Report The construction industry employs predominantly men in the technical professions.
+Ombudspersons: See the "Business Compliance" chapter of the Consolidated Non-Financial Report The construction industry employs predominantly men in the technical professions.
 Women are therefore underrepresented at all hierarchy levels.
 The shortage of skilled personnel, however, requires the sector to build on female labour in the future more strongly than before.
 STRABAG SE is also convinced that diversity sustainably increases the success of a company.
-STRABAG SE understands diversity to include different nationalities, cultures and educational backgrounds, a balanced age structure and men and women working together.
-Diversity needs fertile ground in which to grow - a working environment that is free from discrimination, harassment and retaliation.
-STRABAG has in place a system of ombudspersons and actively takes measures to allow diversity to thrive, for example with respect to the promotion and inclusion of women.
+STRABAG SE understands diversity to include different